Growing Food, Supporting Youth

 Building skills within our future generations

 Alaska Seeds of Change works with young people ages 16-24 to help them develop the vocational and personal skills needed to become successful adults.
-Most staff initially work at Seeds as volunteers, for school credit through King Tech High School, AVAIL alternative school, S.A.V.E.
-High School or another school program or through an apprenticeship program with one of our partner agencies – Nine Star and Cook Inlet Tribal Council
+Most staff initially start at Seeds as apprentices, by volunteering for school credit or through an apprenticeship program with one of our partner agencies.

-We tend to look for people without much job experience who want to learn how to get and keep a job, and learn a little extra about how to be an adult.
-Even though we are a program of ACMHS, employees do not need to be clients or meet any special qualifications.
+We tend to look for people without much job experience, especially those who want to learn both how to get and keep a job, and a little extra about how to be an adult.
+Even though we are a program of AKBH, employees do not need to be clients or meet any special qualifications.
 Alaska Seeds of Change is not a treatment program or a traditional employer; we are a community of people who support each other and share knowledge to help each other succeed.

 Youth Apprenticeships / Internships